 Once completed, this list will serve you a good deal in organizing your workflow.

 As you look across and define your objectives, outline what you need to do in order to accomplish each of them.
 For example, if I want to listen to everything that Pimsleur Spanish program has to offer, I have to buy at least the first level, get it on my phone, ensure that everything is working and plan when to listen to it.

 So I list these tasks in order of priority and spend a day on checking off from this list all the “admin” stuff.
-You know, getting those books, installing the apps, musing upon how listen to Pimsleur without looking like a schizophrenic.
+You know, getting those books, installing those apps and musing upon how listen to Pimsleur without looking like a schizophrenic.